Complete Guide to Company Registration in Russia

 Some of the taxes that may be subject to when a company registration in Russia is done:

-• Value-Added Tax (VAT): This is a consumption tax on goods and services that is typically levied at a rate of 20%.
+• Value-Added Tax (VAT): A consumption tax levied on goods and services provided in Russia, typically at a standard rate of 20%.
+However, reduced rates (10% or 0%) may apply to specific goods or services.

 Cost to Register a Company in Russia